rmetzler/bliki/wiki/git/config.md

   `always`) this only happens when the start point is a remote-tracking branch.

-* `git config rerere.enabled true` - enable "reuse recorded resolution".
-The `git help rerere` docs explain it pretty well, but the short version is that git can record how you resolve conflicts during a "test" merge and reuse the same approach when resolving the same conflict later, in a "real" merge.
+* `git config rerere.enabled true` - enable “reuse recorded resolution.”
+The `git help rerere` docs explain it pretty well, but the short version is that git can record how you resolve conflicts during a “test” merge and reuse the same approach when resolving the same conflict later, in a “real” merge.

 ## For advanced users